thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 ### Background

-C++ unfortunately has the opposite default to Swift where exception throwing is concerned.
+C++ unfortunately has the opposite default to Codira where exception throwing is concerned.
 Any C++ function that is not explicitly marked `noexcept` must be assumed to be potentially throwing, even though many such functions don't throw in practice.

-If we imported all of these functions into Swift as `throws` functions, the code calling them would be littered with `try!`s.
+If we imported all of these functions into Codira as `throws` functions, the code calling them would be littered with `try!`s.
 Requiring all imported functions (and everything they call transitively) to be marked `noexcept` also seems excessively burdensome and is not idiomatic C++.